hhucn/eden/README.md

 Clojure test-application which acts as a consumer for RabbitMQ.
 You can read the messages from a specified queue via this service.
 Just for testing purposes.

+### query

+The core module of the repository, which coordinates the flow of information.
+All internal and external calls for arguments and other information flow trough this module which coordinates the cache usage and retrieves the information if needed.
+Retrieval works as a tiered process:
+1. Cache
+2. Local DB
+3. External Queries and Search

+The query also uses the pub/sub system to trigger publishes of new information and subscriptions to updates to aquired information from external sources.

+Dev-Status: 0%